rock-hu/technology_radar/radar/2022-03-28/inner-source.md

 - written communication: all decisions should be comprehensible and transparent
 - rewards and motivation: every contribution is important and deserves recognition

-As AOE strives for a high involvement of every employee into decision processes and organizational development, Inner Source seems an ideal fit to our [company culture](https://www.aoe.com/en/career/how-we-work.html).
+As strives for a high involvement of every employee into decision processes and organizational development, Inner Source seems an ideal fit to our [company culture](https://www.aoe.com/en/career/how-we-work.html).